vakaee/ai-collections/TECHNICAL_ARCHITECTURE.md

 - **Security**: Webhook signature verification prevents unauthorized data updates

 **Migration Path**:
-When Peter provides CRM access, replace Google Sheets node with PostgreSQL/MySQL node.
+When [CLIENT] provides CRM access, replace Google Sheets node with PostgreSQL/MySQL node.
 Data can be exported to CSV and imported to real CRM.

 ---